 Industrial and Commercial Carpet Removal and Preparation

 As commercial and industrial buildings age, their floors will eventually need to be replaced.
-Floor removal equipment ranges from six thousand dollars up to forty thousand dollars, so it is recommended a professional do the job versus a do it yourself.
+Floor removal equipment ranges from $6,000 up to $40,000, so it is recommended hiring a professional to complete the job rather than attempting it yourself!

 What is Considered an Industrial and Commercial Floor?

-Industrial facilities include warehouses, manufacturing plants and food processing plants
+Industrial facilities include warehouses, manufacturing plants, and food processing plants, as well as:

 - Retail Space